yt-project/yt/doc/source/examining/loading_data.rst

 * yt primarily works with primitive variables.
 If the Athena dataset contains conservative variables, the yt primitive fields will be generated from the conserved variables on disk.
 * Special relativistic datasets may be loaded, but are not fully supported.
-In particular,
+In particular, the relationships between quantities such as pressure and thermal energy will be incorrect, as it is currently assumed that their relationship is that of an ideal a :math:`\gamma`-law equation of state.
 * Domains may be visualized assuming periodicity.
 * Particle list data is currently unsupported.